shakespearbi/Employee-SQLDatabase/README.md

 # Employer Database

 This is a research project on employees of Pewlett Hackward from the 1980s and 1990s.
 The database contains six CVS files pertaining to the employees' information such as their salaries employee numbers, etc...
+The objective is to use SQL to query data and answer questions about the employees.

 ### Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.
 Feel free to use a tool like http://www.quickdatabasediagrams.com.